 Dr. Janet L. Gooch is the chancellor of the University of Illinois Springfield.

-The UIS Administration includes five divisions:
+The UIS Administration includes six divisions:

 - Academic Affairs Division

 - Advancement Division

 - Chancellor’s Division

 The College of Business and Management offers rigorous and relevant programs in accountancy, business administration, economics, finance, healthcare informatics, human resources management, management, management information systems, marketing and sport management.
 The CBM fosters intellectual and personal growth, developing specific skill sets relevant to the global business community and emphasizes innovative programs, experiential and online learning, applied research and active engagement with external stakeholders.

 The College of Health, Science and Technology readies students to improve the well-being of individuals, communities and the world while harnessing the latest innovative practices and technology.
 Newly formed in 2022, the college creates opportunities for collaboration between disciplines to provide well-rounded experiences for our students and research opportunities, resulting in minds ready to tackle the big issues faced by our local and global communities.